 23. Moulin Rouge

-Located in the historic neighbourhood of Montmartre, Moulin Rouge is one of the most iconic landmarks of Paris and visiting it – is one of the best things to do in the city.
+Located in the historic neighborhood of Montmartre, Moulin Rouge is one of the most iconic landmarks of Paris, and visiting it – is one of the best things to do in the city.

-Moulin Rouge means “red windmill”, but the reasons why the founder of the cabaret decided on the windmill as a logo for its venue are unknown.
-One of the hypotheses suggests that it was an inspiration taken from the local windmills that were plenty in this area in the 1800s.
+Moulin Rouge means “red windmill”, but why the founder of the cabaret decided on the windmill as a logo for its venue is unknown.
+One of the hypotheses suggests that it was an inspiration from the local windmills in this area in the 1800s.

-Moulin Rouge was the birthplace of the modern form of cancan, which today is one of the most famous things France is known for.
-In the past, courtesans danced the cancan to seduce the men visiting the establishment that was founded in the 19th century.
+Moulin Rouge was the birthplace of the modern form of cancan, which is today one of France’s most famous trademarks.
+In the past, courtesans danced the cancan to seduce the men visiting the establishment, which was founded in the 19th century.

-The dance became so famous that it got popularised across Europe and became an entertainment show in its own right.
-Today, Moulin Rouge employs top dancers that rehearse the dance routines weeks before the show and wear hand-made costumes made of feathers, sequins and embroidery that are true works of art.
+The dance became so famous that it was popularised across Europe and became an entertainment show in its own right.
+Today, Moulin Rouge employs top dancers who rehearse the dance routines weeks before the show and wear hand-made costumes made of feathers, sequins, and embroidery that are true works of art.

 Most tourists just stop at the Moulin Rouge, with its famous red facade and large windmill, to only take a photo.
-But, if you really want to appreciate and enjoy Moulin Rouge, come in the evening for a dance performance.
-You can book different packages that even include a three-course dinner and a bottle of wine.
+But, if you want to appreciate and enjoy Moulin Rouge, come in the evening for a dance performance.
+You can book different packages, including a three-course dinner and a bottle of wine.
+See Related: Best Catholic Churches in Paris, France

 Climbing up Montparnasse Tower (Tour Montparnasse) at sunset is definitely one of the best things to do in Paris, especially for those looking to escape massive tourist crowds.
 Located in the Montparnasse neighborhood, this tower is the tallest building in Paris and the only skyscraper in the city center.

 From its spectacular observation deck, you can see the Eiffel Tower, Arc de Triomphe, Champs-Élysées, and all the other famous landmarks of Paris.
-In fact, the view from this tower is actually even better than the one from the Eiffel Tower, because you actually get to see Eiffel itself!
+The view from this tower is actually even better than the one from the Eiffel Tower because you actually get to see Eiffel itself!

-Montparnasse Tower used to be the tallest skyscraper in France until 2011.
+Montparnasse Tower was the tallest skyscraper in France until 2011.
 It was built by architect Campenon Bernard between 1969 and 1973.
-The building has 59 floors and the Observation Deck is on its terrace.
-You can also dine on the 56th floor, at the “Le Ciel de Paris” restaurant.
+The building has 59 floors, and the Observation Deck is on its terrace.
+You can also dine on the 56th floor at the “Le Ciel de Paris” restaurant.

 Be sure to bring adequate photography gear, such as some great low-light lenses for the Sony a6400, to capture the jaw-dropping sunset and evening transformation.
 To make your visit even more special, there’s also a rooftop bar on the terrace, where you can get some champagne!